Study overview

 Study structure

-The basic structure of the Master's programme is as follows:
+The basic structure of the Master's degree programme is as follows:

 Accreditation